Albanian Armed Forces

 The Albanian Armed Forces (Forcat e Armatosura të Republikës së Shqipërisë (FARSH)) are the military of Albania and were formed after the declaration of independence in 1912.
-Today, it consists of the General Staff, the Albanian Land Force, Albanian Air Force and the Albanian Naval Force.
+They consist of the General Staff, the Albanian Land Force, Albanian Air Force and the Albanian Naval Force.

 The President of Albania is the Commander-in-Chief of the nation's military.
 In times of peace, the President's powers as Commander-in-Chief are executed through the Prime Minister and the Defence Minister.

 Missions and duties

 According to the Albanian Constitution, the Albanian Armed Forces are charged to: protect the territorial integrity of the country, be present in areas incurring menace, assist the population in case of natural and industrial disasters, warn the dangers of military and non-military nature, protect the constitutional order as it is determined by law and participate in international operations in composition of multinational forces.